truggeri/hugo-blog/content/posts/adding-svelte.md

 Wait, wasn't the last post about Vue?
 How have we switched to Svelte already?!?
 Let me explain.

 [Svelte](https://svelte.dev/) is a fantastic front-end component library developed originally by [Rich Harris](https://github.com/Rich-Harris) of the New York Times.
-It doesn't have the widespread popularity that Vue, React and Angular have, but it is growing in notirity, especially since the release of version 3 in 2019.
-In my limited world view (of the front-end), it stands out because it has always focused on [pre-compliation](https://svelte.dev/blog/frameworks-without-the-framework) to provide a ... svelte ... javascript file rather than including a "run-time" library of javascript code that [manipulates the virtual DOM](https://svelte.dev/blog/virtual-dom-is-pure-overhead).
+It doesn't have the widespread popularity that Vue, React and Angular have, but it is growing in notoriety, especially since the release of version 3 in 2019.
+In my limited world view (of the front-end), it stands out because it has always focused on [pre-compilation](https://svelte.dev/blog/frameworks-without-the-framework) to provide a ... svelte ... javascript file rather than including a "run-time" library of javascript code that [manipulates the virtual DOM](https://svelte.dev/blog/virtual-dom-is-pure-overhead).
 This is a feature that has since been developed into many frameworks/libraries, but it is what makes Svelte unique.

 Coming back to this blog, why would I work to include another component library?
 Simply put, this isn't a webapp, it's a playground for me to explore and try things.
 This means that sometimes I may want to play with Vue, but other times, like today, I want to play with Svelte.
 And with that, let's re-create the hello world component.

+> Note that the below script is no longer enabled

 <div id="svelte_hello_world"></div>